 The poet is invested in comparing his love, and the indulgent way he participates in it, to drinking.
 He could find her love, if she placed it there, within a wine glass.
 In the last part of this stanza he says that the thirst he has for love could only be sated by the strongest, and most divine of drinks.

-In the second stanza the speaker describes an interaction which he instigated.
+In the second stanza, the speaker describes an interaction that he instigated.
 This situation is utilized as a perfect representation of how he sees his lover and how they communicate with one another.

 He sends her a “rosy wreath” and instead of keeping it, she sends it back to him after breathing on it.
 The speaker declares that the smell of the plant has been supplanted by the smells of his lover.

 Drink to me only with thine eyes,

 And I will pledge with mine;